Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The fact that Gram's law holds around 66\% of the time should be viewed as an aspect of the random matrix model of zeros of the \(\zeta\)-function: the normalized nearest neighbor spacing of zeros\slash{}eigenvalues, see the leftmost plot in \hyperref[x:figure:nn3]{Figure~{\xreffont\ref{x:figure:nn3}}}, is concentrated around~\(1\).
-So it is reasonably likely that \emph{any} interval of normalized length~\(1\) contains exactly one eigenvalue (although at low height a Gram interval is more likely than a random interval, see \hyperlink{x:biblio:HH}{[{\xreffont 45}]}).
+The fact that Gram's law (the non-precise version) holds around 66\% of the time should be viewed as an aspect of the random matrix model of zeros of the \(\zeta\)-function: the normalized nearest neighbor spacing of zeros\slash{}eigenvalues, see the leftmost plot in \hyperref[nn3]{Figure~{\xreffont\ref{nn3}}}, is concentrated around~\(1\).
+So it is reasonably likely that \emph{any} interval of normalized length~\(1\) contains exactly one zero\slash{}eigenvalue (although at low height a Gram interval is more likely than a random interval, see \hyperlink{HH}{[{\xreffont 62}]} or apply \hyperref[pre_grams_law]{Principle~{\xreffont\ref{pre_grams_law}}}).